jpellman/python-novice-gapminder/_episodes/01-run-quit.md

 *   They have the `.py` extension to let everyone (including the operating system) know it is a Python program.
     *   This is convention, not a requirement.
-*   It's common to write them using a text editor but we are going to use the [Jupyter Notebook][jupyter].
+*   It's common to write them using a text editor (such as `nano` from the shell scripting tutorial) but we are going to use the [Jupyter Notebook][jupyter].
 *   The bit of extra setup is well worth it because the Notebook provides code completion and other helpful features.